earth-metabolome-initiative/emi-monorepo/web/web_common/csqlv/README.md

 | The Beatles | 1960            | Paul                    |
 | Nirvana     | 1987            | Kurt                    |

-I can define the relationships between the tables in the `band_members.csv` file as follows:
+I can define the relationships between the tables in the GZIP-compressed TSV file `band_members.tsv.gz` as follows:

 | bands.band  | players.name |
 |-------------|--------------|